LinkedInLearning/creating-dotnet-maui-applications-with-blazor-4402709/README.md

 # Creating .NET MAUI Applications with Blazor
-This is the repository for the LinkedIn Learning course `Creating .NET MAUI Applications with Blazor`.
+This is the repository for the LinkedIn Learning course Creating .NET MAUI Applications with Blazor.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Creating .NET MAUI Applications with Blazor][lil-thumbnail-url]

+Writing applications can be an intense use of resources.
+By combining MAUI with Blazor, you can simplify your organization's technology stack and write a single application for multiple platforms, saving you time and money, while sharing code between websites, mobile applications and desktop apps.
+This is particularly useful for internal enterprise applications where there is less utility in creating separate code bases for website and mobile applications.
+In this course, instructor Kevin Ford illustrates the key facets of combining MAUI with Blazor through a hands-on exercise: building a note keeping app that can run on mobile devices, through a website, and both on and offline.

+Whether you're new to .NET or an experienced developer, this course is perfect for anyone who wants to learn how to build powerful, cross-platform applications with ease.
+Join Kevin to discover the power of Blazor in MAUI today.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.